brendanmoorep/buchanan_site4/wp-content/plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Changelog](https://www.redsandmarketing.com/plugins/wp-spamshield/changelog/).

 == Upgrade Notice ==
-= 1.9.17 =
+= 1.9.21 =

-* Made various code enhancements and improvements, removed packaged French translation as it is replaced by language pack, and improved/updated the spam filters.
+* Made various code enhancements and improvements.
 Please see Changelog for details.